zyssyz123/vnext-go/README.md

 ## 🧠 Architecture Highlights

 ### Memory Management
-Unlike Dify's flat variable pool, vNext uses **Hierarchical Scoping**.
+vNext implements a **Hierarchical Scoping** system for memory management.
 - **Global Scope**: Inputs to the `Start` node.
 - **Child Scope**: Created for each `Loop` iteration.
 - **Bubble-Up Lookup**: Variables are looked up in the current scope, then the parent, up to the root.
+- **Isolation**: Ensures parallel branches and iterations don't interfere with each other.

 ### Checkpointing
 The engine integrates a `Checkpointer` that saves the state of the entire memory tree after each node execution.
 - **Current Implementation**: `InMemoryCheckpointer` (for MVP/Testing).
-- **Future**: Redis/Postgres implementations for persistent state.
+- **Future**: Redis/Postgres implementations for persistent state and time-travel debugging.

 ## 🤝 Contributing
 Contributions are welcome!
 Please check the `pkg/nodes` directory to see how to implement new node types.